boazbk/tcs/lec_07_other_models.md

 ## Other models

 There is a great variety of models that are computationally equivalent to Turing machines (and hence to NAND++/NAND<< program).
-Chapter 8 of the book [The Nature of Computation](http://nature-of-computation.org/) is wonderful resource for some of those models.
+Chapter 8 of the book [The Nature of Computation](http://nature-of-computation.org/) is a wonderful resource for some of those models.
 We briefly mention a few examples.

 ### Parallel algorithms and cloud computing